 Cost Constraints

-Following the creation of the portfolio analysis and review of the relative priority values of the proposals, the next step is to analyze the proposals based on high-level cost-constraints.
+Following the creation of the portfolio analysis and review of the relative priority values of the proposals, the next step is to analyze the proposals based on high-level cost constraints.
 Cost limits can be set that help narrow the list of proposals that can reasonably be approved as projects, based on available funding.

-Figure 9.21 depicts the Cost Constraint analyses capabilities of Project Server 2010, where multiple scenarios can be created against a baseline set of projects.
-Additional cost limits can be added to the analyses from a predefined list of available constraints (e.g. including Enterprise Custom Fields).
-Fields can be added to the view that can potentially be used as portfolio selection scenario totals.
+Figure 9.21 depicts the cost constraint analyses capabilities of Project Server 2010, where multiple scenarios can be created against a baseline set of projects.
+Additional cost limits can be added to the analyses from a predefined list of available constraints (e.g., including enterprise custom fields).
+Fields can be added to the view that potentially can be used as portfolio selection scenario totals.
 The aggregated values for all selected projects will be shown for each selected field.

-Figure 9.21: Cost Constraint Analysis Cost Constraint View [09-21-costConstriantAnalysisCostConstraintView.tif]
+Figure 9.21 Cost Constraint Analysis Cost Constraint View [09-21-costConstriantAnalysisCostConstraintView.tif]

+Source: Advisicon

 Resource Constraints

 Once we have analyzed the portfolio based on high-level cost constraints, the next step is to review resource requirements to determine if proposed projects in the portfolio can be executed in the time frame specified.
-After examining the project schedule and time-phased resource requirements of a portfolio, many of the proposals cannot go forward without significant schedule or resource plan modifications.
-Resource constraint analysis identifies resources for projects by using role-based availability and project requirements (calculated from the Resource Pool availability data).
+After examining the project schedule and timephased resource requirements of a portfolio, many of the proposals cannot go forward without significant schedule or resource plan modifications.
+Resource constraint analysis identifies resources for projects by using role-based availability and project requirements (calculated from the resource oool availability data).

 Figure 9.22 illustrates the resource constraint analysis view of Project Server 2010 that support multiple scenarios from a single portfolio baseline, including manual adjustment of project start dates, hiring of additional resources, and the ability to force projects in or out of the portfolio analysis.

-Figure 9.22: Resource Constraint Analysis Resource Constraint View [09-22-resourceConstraintAnalysisResourceConstraintView.tif]
+Figure 9.22 Resource Constraint Analysis Resource Constraint View [09-22-resourceConstraintAnalysisResourceConstraintView.tif]

+Source: Advisicon

 Baseline Resource Scenario

-As indicated in the prior section, the baseline cost scenario is automatically created.
-The same is true with the baseline resource scenario.
+As indicated earlier, the baseline cost scenario is created automatically, as is the baseline resource scenario.
 Both cost and resource scenarios are listed with the baseline portfolio scenario.
-It is very useful to have a baseline resource scenario for a later analysis against a change in resources including the number available in each resource role.
+It is very useful to have a baseline resource scenario for a later analysis against a change in resources, including the number available in each resource role.

-If a resource plan was not created and if you have not designed a specific Resource Role field for the both the portfolio and the resources in the resource plan, then you will not be able to use the resource scenario.
+If a resource plan was not created and if you have not designed a specific Resource Role field for both the portfolio and the resources in the resource plan, you will not be able to use the resource scenario.

-To create a baseline resource scenario, evaluate the baseline cost scenario and then click “Next: Analyze Resources.”
-The baseline scenario will be automatically created.
+To create a baseline resource scenario, evaluate the baseline cost scenario and then click Next: Analyze Resources.
+The baseline scenario will be created automatically.

 If you previously closed the cost scenario, you can simply open the baseline scenario and display the resource information by choosing Analyze Resources.